Newcomers head for zero-calorie sweetener market

-Amyris intends to produce Reb M on a large scale and at purity levels above 95%.
-The firm points out that plant-based stevia sweeteners can contain bitter-tasting molecules.
-Reb M is considered the sweetest of stevia glycosides, but it exists in only tiny quantities in the stevia plant.
+Plant-extracted stevia sweeteners can contain bitter-tasting molecules, Amyris says.
+Reb M is considered the sweetest of steviol glycosides, but it exists in only tiny quantities in the stevia plant.

-Another partner, Camil Alimentos, will market the sweetener to retail customers in Brazil.
-Also in Brazil, Amyris has inked a manufacturing partnership with cane sugar producer Raizen.
-And shoppers in the South American country will be the first to try a tabletop sweetener version of Reb M, made with help from the Swiss flavor firm Givaudan.
+The company also has partnerships with Brazilian firms, including the cane-sugar producer Raízen.
+Shoppers in the South American country will be the first to try a tabletop sweetener version of Reb M, made with help from the Swiss flavor firm Givaudan.

 Amyris is not the only firm pursuing fermentation-derived steviol glycosides.
-Last month, agribusiness giant Cargill and specialty chemical firm DSM linked up to produce rebaudioside M and D. They are forming a new company, Avansya, that will make the sweeteners at a Cargill facility now under construction in Blair, Neb.
+Last month, Cargill and specialty chemical firm DSM linked up to produce rebaudioside M and D at a Cargill facility now under construction in Blair, Nebraska.

-Smaller firms including the start-up Manus Bio and the natural ingredients supplier Blue California also have the capability to make the glycosides via fermentation.

-Yet plant-derived stevia sweeteners have a decades-long head start over the new competition.
-At PureCircle, a pure-play stevia supplier to the food industry, CEO Maga Malsagov disputes the idea that plant-based sweeteners are low-purity.
-“Our products are 95-98% pure,” he tells C&EN.
+Yet plant-derived stevia sweeteners have a big head start over the new competition.
+At PureCircle, a stevia supplier to the food industry, CEO Magomet Malsagov disputes the idea that plant-based sweeteners are low purity.
+“Our products are 95–98% pure,” he tells C&EN.
+Malsagov says brands prefer ingredients made directly from plants.

-Malsagov says brands use stevia sweeteners because ingredients made directly from plants is what their customers want.
-And he says scale and cost aren’t limiting use of stevia sweeteners.
-“The cost of the products we supply today is cheaper than sugar or high-fructose corn syrup.
-As we achieve economies of scale, that will come down even more.”

 Join the conversation